mustafa-qamaruddin/Face-Hallucination-using-Sparse-Local-Pixel-Structures/README.md

 ------------

 * The program does the following procedures in order:

-..1.
-PCA algorithm
+1. PCA algorithm.

-..2.
-KNN algorithm
+2. KNN algorithm.

-..3.
-Cut the images into patches
+3. Cut the images into patches.

-..4.
-L1LS sparse learning on patches
+4. L1LS sparse learning on patches.

-..5.
-Reconstruct the target high-resolution face image
+5. Reconstruct the target high-resolution face image.

 ##### Testing:
 --------------

 * The program tests for accuracy using:

-..1.
-MSE
+1. MSE.
-..2.
-PSNR
+2. PSNR.
-..3.
-SSIM
+3. SSIM.

 The L1LS is tested by applying reverse equation Y^ = X' .
 A after obtaining X'